 Bartending experience is not what most people think it is.
 Sure, knowing how to properly make drinks or suggesting a good wine is part of it – but every bartender can do that after a short time on the job.
 It doesn’t make you an exceptional bartender.

 So, what type of experience am I talking about here?
 Experience dealing with people.
 Exceeding a customer’s expectations.
-Great customer service, understanding bar profitability, and the responsibility that comes with serving alcohol.
+Great customer service, understanding bar profitability, and being fully aware of the responsibility that comes with serving alcohol.

 Experience being efficient and fast.
 Hard and soft skills.
 Situations that every bartender runs across throughout their career.
 Experience acquired only through countless hours behind a bar.
 And, probably most importantly, completely understanding that providing a great customer experience trumps everything.